 If you want to get your own project going, the best way to kick things off is to come to a meeting and tell people about your idea.
 You can ask for volunteers or support or help in how to get things going – you can be sure people will listen and offer suggestions.

-October: 7th October 2017, The Year Ahead, Frome Cricket Club, The Showfield, Rodden Road, Frome BA11 2AH
+October: 7th October 2017, Sustainable Group Mapping & the Year Ahead, Frome Cricket Club, The Showfield, Rodden Road, Frome BA11 2AH

 September: 7th September 2017, Universal Basic Income

 We were lucky to have Save The World’s Resources give an interesting talk and debate around this important subject.

 The idea of a basic income for all has been around for many years, and is gaining growing support.
 It has been trialled recently in Finland and trials in Scotland are planned.
 However, STWR believe that Universal Basic Income will not succeed unless it is implemented globally and in the context of tackling global inequalities.
 If it is only implemented in relatively wealthy, developed countries, it is

 (A) failing to address fundamental injustices and profound human suffering and

 (B) likely to be short-lived, since it would be hostage to the next wave of financial crises to hit developed nations.